suraj-srivastava-17/APT-Hunter/README.md

 No dependencies.
 No API key required to run it.
 Four working demos included.

-## Why three detection methods instead of one
+## Why three detection methods instead of one?

-Most student projects in this space pick one technique and stop.
+Most projects in this space pick one technique and stop.
 This one runs three in parallel, because real detection pipelines don't rely on a single signal:

 | Method | What it catches | Backed by |
 |---|---|---|